nira-community/awesome-low-level/README.md

 ## Let's Gooo !

 Now that you have a basic idea of what low-level programming is, it's time to start learning.
-Don't worry, we're not going to jump straight into assembly or start building an operating system on day one.
-The goal is to build a solid foundation first, understand how computers work, and gradually move closer to the hardware as your knowledge grows.
+Don't worry, we're not gonna jump straight into assembly or start building an operating system on day one.
+The goal is to build a good foundation first, understand how computers work, and slowly move closer to the hardware as you learn more.

 Take your time with the roadmap.
-Low-level programming is a broad field, and it's completely normal if some topics take longer to click than others.
-Focus on understanding the fundamentals before rushing ahead.
+Low-level programming is a pretty broad field, and it's completely normal if some topics take longer to understand than others.
+Focus on understanding the fundamentals instead of rushing through everything.

 Each section in the roadmap starts with an explanation, followed by a list of recommended resources.
-The resources are generally arranged in priority order, so we recommend starting with the first resource and moving down the list as needed.
+The resources are generally arranged in priority order, so we recommend starting with the first resource and then moving down the list when needed.

-Depending on the topic, some sections may place a book before an official website or reference, while others may recommend official documentation or references first.
-Follow the order provided and choose additional resources when you feel you need a different explanation or more depth.
+Depending on the topic, some sections might put a book before an official website or reference, while others might recommend official documentation or references first.
+Just follow the order given and use the additional resources whenever you feel like you need another explanation or want to learn something in more depth.

-> One of the most valuable skills you can develop as a programmer is learning how to find and understand information on your own.
-Tutorials are useful, but they shouldn't be your only source of learning.
-Get comfortable reading documentation, researching topics, experimenting with code, and figuring things out for yourself.
-Those skills will help you long after you've finished this roadmap.
+> One of the most useful skills you can develop as a programmer is learning how to find and understand information by yourself.
+Tutorials are useful, but they shouldn't be your only way of learning.
+Get comfortable reading documentation, researching topics, experimenting with code, and figuring things out on your own.
+These skills will help you long after you finish this roadmap.

 ---